lzhao973/MechaCar_Statistical_Analysis/README.md

 The same results above, both of them have p-value greater than 0.05, we can't reject the null hypothesis.
 <img width="511" alt="Screen Shot 2021-11-28 at 9 49 48 PM" src="https://user-images.githubusercontent.com/88211298/143815467-31c41fa1-661f-4cf6-afd6-472642575c0e.png">
 The p-value is smaller than 0.05, we reject the null hypothesis, it's not random.
+## Study Design: MechaCar vs Competition
+I am trying to test highway fuel efficiency because fuel efficiency would be of interest to the consumers.<br/>
+The null hypothesis: There is no difference between MechaCar and competitors.<br/>
+The alternative hypothesis: There is difference between MechaCar and competitors.<br/>
+I'd like to use two-sample t-test because it compares two companies if they have different fuel efficiency by random select data from those.<br/>
+I need mpg for MechaCar and Competitors, and test for the mean value to compare overall performance in companies.